pponce/homebridge-script2/README.md

 1. Install homebridge using: `npm install -g homebridge`
 2. Install this plugin using: `npm install -g pponce/homebridge-script`
 3. Update your configuration file.
-See `sample-config.json` in this repository for a sample.
+See examples below that show the plugin working by using filestate for current state check as well as an example using state.sh script for current state check.
 4. Copy scripts (*.sh) files to own directory.

 For autostart homebridge with OSX copy com.homebridge.startup.plist to /Library/LaunchDaemons